Wilson13/vision-backend-app/README.md

 It has debit, credit, and logging built in to track consumption and top-ups.

+## Account Usage Segregation

+On Twilio, SMS transactions are segregated using "Alphanumeric ID" as sender, hence both ATS and Emart sends SMS using the ame API credentials.

+On SendGrid, Email transactions are segregated using API keys.

 ## API

 Whenever 'accountName' is required, there's only two options now: emart or ats.